mesoform/enterprise-cloud-admin-tool/README.md

 ## Test deployment
 ### Create config and code using examples
 We prepared two example repos:

 1. [example-ecat-project-config](https://github.com/mesoform/example-ecat-project-config) — contains terraform
 variable files.
 1. [example-ecat-deployment-code](https://github.com/mesoform/example-ecat-deployment-code) — contains terraform infrastructure code.

-In order to perform test deployment, you should fork these repos to your organization, and customize config repo.
+In order to perform test deployment, you should fork these repos to your organization, and customize config repo:

-`example-ecat-project-config/gcp/project_settings.auto.tfvars.json` — In this file, you should set unique `project_id` ([project creation docs](https://cloud.google.com/resource-manager/docs/creating-managing-projects)).
+* `example-ecat-project-config/gcp/project_settings.auto.tfvars.json` — In this file, you should set unique `project_id` ([project creation docs](https://cloud.google.com/resource-manager/docs/creating-managing-projects)).
 Be aware, that it's unique across whole GCP platform, even six month after deletion.
 So, if someone already have project with your id, you will receive unclear error.
-Valid `billing_id` also mandatory ([billing docs](https://cloud.google.com/billing/docs/how-to/modify-project)).
+* Also add a valid `billing_id` also mandatory ([billing docs](https://cloud.google.com/billing/docs/how-to/modify-project)).

 ### Create config repo with eCat from template